cvisionai/Tator-Native/README.md

 Building the application on Mac
 -------------------------------

 1\.
-From top level FishDetector directory:
+From top level FishAnnotator directory:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}
 mkdir build
 cd build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2\.
-FishDetector uses find_package commands to find dependencies.
+FishAnnotator uses find_package commands to find dependencies.
 Sometimes these libraries require hints to be found properly, especially on Windows.
-The first time FishDetector is built, it will generate a file at cmake/FishDetFindLibsHints.cmake which contains the hints for these libraries.
+The first time FishAnnotator is built, it will generate a file at cmake/FishDetFindLibsHints.cmake which contains the hints for these libraries.
 The default values are set to the environment variables for the system, however if they are not set you can modify this file manually